XronosSchedulingLtd/scheduleruserdocs/overview.rst

 Xronos Scheduler is a scheduling program designed primarily for use in schools, but potentially of use elsewhere.

+Its objective is to provide all the information which staff and pupils need about what's happening in the school and when *all in one place*.
+Usually all this information already exists within the school, but it's spread around a dozen different sources.
+Even information stored within a single MIS can't usually be viewed all in one go - you look in one place for your basic timetable, another for the prep timetable, another for external events, etc.  Each member of staff then has to work out, for instance, which pupils will be missing from a lesson because all the year 11 geography students are going on a field trip.
+This kind of work really should be done by a computer, and Scheduler does exactly that.

 To the casual user, it at first looks much like any other calendaring program, but the major difference is that instead of holding lots of separate calendars it stores a single structured schedule for